-Within each investment organisation there must be a Compliance Officer whose duties are to establish the necessary systems for compliance with the rules of the FCA and to ensure that these rules are adhered to at all times.
-In addition, the FCA will make periodic visits to the member's premises, often with little or no notice, and will inspect client files, client accounts, the member's accounts and any other information or files which they deem pertinent to their compliance requirements.
+Within each investment organisation there must be a Compliance Officer whose duties are to establish the necessary systems for compliance with the rules of the FCA and to ensure that these rules are always adhered to.
+In addition, the FCA will make periodic visits to the member's premises, often with little or no notice, and will inspect client files, client accounts, the members' accounts, and any other information or files which they deem pertinent to their compliance requirements.
 Any shortcomings are recorded in writing to the member following the inspection visit.